athompson-IDM/sphere_sampling/README.md

 An illustration of the idea that a univariate random normal distribution is a one-dimensional projection of a random uniform distribution in a high-dimensional sphere.

-And, that we can generalize the idea of a high-dimensional sphere to be a high-dimensional ellipsoid instead, and that the lengths of the ellipsoid's axes are connected to the variance of the associated one-dimensionally-proected univariate normal distribution.
+And, that we can generalize the idea of a high-dimensional sphere to be a high-dimensional ellipsoid instead, and that the lengths of the ellipsoid's axes are connected to the variance of the associated one-dimensionally-projected univariate normal distribution.

 ## Huh?